core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 Where '@' means the attacker is storing and later forwarding the message (@ may alternatively be seen as a wormhole connecting two points in time).

-While an attacker delaying a request to a sensor is often not a security problem, an attacker delaying a request to an actuator performing an action is often a serious problem.
+While an attacker selectively delaying a request to a sensor is often not a security problem, an attacker selectively delaying a request to an actuator performing an action is often a serious problem.
 A request to an actuator (for example a request to unlock a lock) is often only meant to be valid for a short time frame, and if the request does not reach the actuator during this short timeframe,